 Business-related degrees, such as finance are among the popular fields of study in post-secondary institutions in the United States.
 In the academic year 2017-2018, colleges and universities awarded 386,201 diplomas (NCES, 2020).
 This guide to finance degree programs can help prospective finance students in deciding what courses to take, where to study for the degree, and how much to prepare for their tuition.
 After reading this, they should also be able to decide whether they want to pursue a finance degree or an accounting degree.

-A finance degree prepares students for roles that have to do with stock markets, market predictions, and investments.
-It also sharpens a learner’s math skills to prepare them in dealing with complex data sets.
+Between finance vs accounting programs, students of the latter can expect to learn the ins and outs of stock markets, market predictions, and investments.
+A finance degree also sharpens a learner’s math skills to prepare them in dealing with complex data sets.
 The degree also entails arming students with knowledge about financial management tools, investment practices and analysis, and financial planning (American Intercontinental University, 2017).

 Again, a finance degree has corporate, government or public, or personal applications.
 Should you choose the corporate way, you can become a financial analyst or investment manager.
 Those who want to go into public service can become budget managers or spend analysts.
 Those who would rather go into personal finance have numerous options for them, too.
 They can be personal finance planners and manage clients’ estates.

 The best universities and colleges to learn finance degree skills can be costly.
 That is why students and parents must prepare for finance degree tuition as early as possible.
 Students should note as well that should they choose to study out-of-state or abroad, their tuition would be higher.

 While there is no specific separate tuition for a finance degree, students can still get an idea of how much it costs to study.
 They only need to look at the average tuition fees for associate, bachelor’s, master’s, and doctoral degrees.

 |Chemistry, Biology, or Computer Science||2 years|